First-Time Home Buyer Grants: 2024 Guide

 Check your eligibility for Freddie Mac loans.
 Start here

-Bank of America provides two unique grant programs to aid with home buying expenses.
+Bank of America provides two unique first-time home buyer grant programs:

-1. America’s Home Grant can offer up to $7,500 in lender credits for closing costs.
-This is mostly for nonrecurring closing costs, such as title insurance, recording fees, and appraisals.
-But the grant may also be used to purchase discount points that buy you a lower mortgage interest rate
+1. America’s Home Grant offers up to $7,500 in lender credits for closing costs, such as title insurance, recording fees, appraisals, and discount points.

-To take advantage of these grants, securing a mortgage with Bank of America is necessary.
+Securing a home loan with Bank of America is necessary to take advantage of these grants.
 Be aware that the Down Payment Grant might have tax implications.

 Chase Homebuyer Grant